vidimitrov/buildforce-cli/buildforce/sessions/completed/session-001-enhance-plan-command/tasks/task-001-add-initialization-check.md

 The task has been successfully completed with the following implementations:

-1. Created the `isBuildforceInitialized()` utility function that checks for the existence of the `.buildforce` folder in a specified directory (defaulting to the current working directory).
+1. Created the `isBuildforceInitialized()` utility function that checks for the existence of the `buildforce` folder in a specified directory (defaulting to the current working directory).

 2. Implemented the `promptForInitialization()` function that: